Things to do in Prague

 Hot Tips: Ask for the poledni menu, the lunch menu, and eat what Czechs eat at non-tourist prices.

-Hot Tips: Pork, sauerkraut and dumplings.
+Be Sure to Sample: Pork, sauerkraut and dumplings.

-Hot Tips: Book your tickets online at Ticketpro.
+Take It or Leave It: Book your tickets online at Ticketpro.

 Hot Tips: Be sure to party in Karlovy Lazne five-floor disco next to Charles Bridge.